Test in production without watermarks.

 }

 The finally block is used to execute code that must run regardless of whether an exception object was thrown or not.
 This is typically used for cleaning up resources, such as closing file streams or database connections, ensuring that these resources are released properly.
-The code inside a finally block is always executed, regardless of any errors thrown in the try block, making it ideal for tasks that need to be performed no matter what happens in the try block.
+The code inside a finally block is always executed, making it ideal for tasks that need to be performed no matter what happens in the try block.

 public static void Main(string[] args)